 - If you can’t turn in the whole paper, turn in what you have.
 I can give you a lot of good feedback on the first two paragraphs and a Works Cited page.
 Just turn in these.
-Just a caution, though–you will have a lot more work to do from Saturday to Thursday as you write your second draft.
+Just a caution, though–you will have more work to write your second draft.

 - Don’t ask for an extension: If you do the above, you will learn a lot more and an extension will be completely unnecessary.